Elizabeth's Kitchen Diary

 1. Place the couscous (toasted, if desired) into a bowl along with the turmeric, olive oil and vegetable stock.

-2. Cover the bowl of couscous and leave to sit for 10 minutes before fluffing the grains apart with a fork.
+2. Cover the bowl of couscous and leave it to sit for 10 minutes before fluffing the grains apart with a fork.

 3. Gently saute the onion and garlic in a little olive oil until soft.
 Toast the pine nuts.
 Cool.